 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This dark fantasy is a paperback edition that was published by St. Martin Paperbacks on April 30, 2013 and has 304 pages.
+dark fantasy that was published by St. Martin Paperbacks on April 30, 2013 and has 304 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Black and White, Games Creatures Play